 The cost of meeting and hiring a traditional attorney to generate a Medical Power of Attorney could be anywhere between $200 and $500.
 Unlike the other sites that you might stumble upon, Rocket Lawyer offers much more than a Power of Attorney template.
 If you ever require assistance from a lawyer, your Rocket Lawyer membership offers up to 40% in savings when you hire an attorney from our network.

 Once you have completed your Healthcare PoA document on Rocket Lawyer, you'll be able to retrieve it anytime and anywhere.
 You are encouraged to try any of these actions with your PoA: editing it, downloading it as a Word document or PDF file, printing it out, and signing it.
 Attached alongside each Power of Attorney form, there is a series of tips to follow while finalizing the document.
 Your agent(s), care providers, and other impacted parties should get copies of your final document.

 The requirements and restrictions governing PoA forms are different by state; however, in North Dakota, your document must be acknowledged by a notary public or signed by two witnesses.
 At least one witness to your PoA form must not be anyone providing you with direct health care or long-term care, or any employee of such a provider.
 Family members (including your spouse or adoptees), heirs, and beneficiaries also cannot be witnesses.
 As a basic rule, witnesses will need to be over 18 years old, and none of them should simultaneously be named as your Power of Attorney agent.

-See North Dakota Healthcare Power of Attorney law: § 23-06.5
+See North Dakota Medical/Healthcare Power of Attorney law: § 23-06.5